pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ## System keys

 The configuration contains some system keys that are used between Pryv.io services.
 You will find them in th `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json` file, in a property called `internals`.
-You need to replace each `REPLACE_ME` occurence with a strong key of random alphanumeric characters.
+You need to replace each `REPLACE_ME` occurence with a strong key of random characters.
+We recommend using a string of alphanumeric characters of length between 20 and 50.

 ## Leader-follower keys